muneeb-mbytes/uvm_tb_arch_doc_py/README.md

 7) Create a folder named  'log' in the project directory.

-8) Copy all the files into the Prject directory that has been created.
+8) Copy all the files into the Project directory that has been created.
 (For example, the path I have created is C:\Users\Priya A\PycharmProjects\UVM_TB_ARCH)

 9) Make sure to copy the log file into the log folder in the project.(For example, suppose the log file has a name testbench.log, then the file should be in the folder named 'log')